 Children’s rooms should reflect a healthy, safe, and loving environment.
 Contrary to popular belief, clutter in children’s rooms can be practically managed.
 Think organization systems like cubbies with baskets, air-purifying plants, essential oil diffusers, and imaginative artwork.

 The veranda should be clean, comfortable, and inviting.
+Sweep, clear spider webs, and refresh outdoor cushions regularly.
 The invigorating energy of water features, plants, and wind chimes add to the harmony of the natural surroundings.

 The bones of a home are all about well-balanced, flowing materials.
 Homes built with exposure to natural light are linked to a more positive state of mental health.
 On the flip side, darker homes utilizing artificial lighting are linked to depression and poor quality of sleep.
 When designing a new home, every room should access plenty of happy, natural light.

 I’m grateful you shared some time with me today, learning how to create good energy within your home.
-Be sure to check out the menu at the top of the page to access stimulating style inspiration, wellness tips, personal growth insight, thought-provoking books, mindset altering podcasts, and refreshing blog posts. ♡
+Be sure to check out the menu at the top of the page to access stimulating style inspiration, wellness tips, personal growth insight, thought-provoking books, powerful documentaries, and refreshing blog posts. ♡